DarrenKirby/builds/README.md

 knowledge.

-I originally created *builds* to take care of updating and installing software in a new [Linux From Scratch](https://www.linuxfromscratch.org/) system installation of my own.
+I originally created *builds* to take care of updating and installing software in a new [Linux From Scratch](https://www.linuxfromscratch.org/) system installation of my own, and the provided build files are tailered specifically for a fresh LFS install.
 That said, I have designed *builds* to be portable, and the front-end should work just fine on any unixish system that supports Python 3.6 or better.
-It is only the per-package build scripts that would need to be customized for each system, and for personal preferences. *builds* is pure-Python, and uses only two non-standard library
+It is only the per-package build scripts that would need to be customized for each system, and for personal preferences.
+The provided build files _should_ work as-is with most Linux systems, and with minimal changes for macOS and other Unix systems

+*builds* is pure-Python, and uses only two non-standard library
 modules: [requests](https://pypi.org/project/requests/)
 to download packages, and [tqdm](https://pypi.org/project/tqdm/) for a nice download progress bar.